MileHacker Logo

 Availability & Hailing

-• Taxis are generally not waiting at park entrances or within the park; you would need to call them from nearby towns.
+• Taxis are generally not waiting within the park entrances or within the park; you might need to call them from nearby towns.

-• Uber and Lyft are available in the greater Miami area and around Homestead/Florida City.
+• Uber and Lyft can be found in the greater Miami area and around Homestead/Florida City.

 • Coverage is spotty or non-existent once inside the park boundaries, finding a return ride from remote areas is unlikely.